AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 ### Integrations {#integrations}

-This tab displays a list of available integrations of channels with MVPDs, including the status of each integration, whether it's enabled or not.
-Select a specific **Integration** from the list to directly access the **Integrations** tab in the left panel.
+This tab displays a list of available integrations of current selected channel with MVPDs, including the status of each integration, whether it's enabled or not.
+Select a specific entry from this list to directly access integration properties page located under the **Integrations** tab in the left panel.
 To know more, view [Integrations](/help/authentication/tve-dashboard-integrations.md).

 ### Certificates {#certificates}

-This tab displays a list of [available certificates](#available-certificates) and [inherited available certificates](#inherited-avail-certificates) used in the authentication flow, providing key details about each certificate.
-The details include the status (whether enabled for usage or not), serial number, the name of issuer organization and subject organization, activation date, expiry date, and a drop-down option to encrypt user metadata dropdown (If selected as **Yes**, the certificate will encrypt sensitive user information, such as zip code values).
+This tab displays a list of [available certificates](#available-certificates) and [inherited available certificates](#inherited-avail-certificates) used in the authentication and user metadata flows, providing key details about each certificate.
+The details include the status (whether enabled for usage or not), serial number, the name of issuer organization and subject organization, activation date, expiry date, and a dropdown menu to encrypt user metadata (If selected as **Yes**, the certificate will be used to encrypt sensitive user information, such as zip code values).

 #### Available Certificates {#available-certificates}